openvinotoolkit/openvino/src/common/snippets/docs/mha_optimization_guide.md

 Snippets support 2 types of Transposes:

-1. Transposes on Matmul inputs and output: these Transposes will be fused into Brgemm (which supports strided read/write) node by [FuseTransposeBrgemm](../src/pass/fuse_transpose_brgemm.cpp) data flow transformation.
+1. Transposes which are fused into Brgemm (which supports strided read/write) node by [FuseTransposeBrgemm](../src/pass/fuse_transpose_brgemm.cpp) data flow transformation.
 The supported Transpose orders for Brgemm fusion are defined by `TokenizeMHASnippets::get_fusion_transpose_order` in [mha_tokenization.cpp](../src/pass/mha_tokenization.cpp)
-2. The rest transposes are decomposed by [TransposeDecomposition](../src/pass/transpose_decomposition.cpp) data flow transformation.
+2. The rest of transposes are decomposed by [TransposeDecomposition](../src/pass/transpose_decomposition.cpp) data flow transformation.
 The supported by decomposition Transpose orders are defined by `TokenizeMHASnippets::get_decomposed_transpose_order` in [mha_tokenization.cpp](../src/pass/mha_tokenization.cpp)

 **Please note: the "unsupported" Transpose actually can be executed via Snippets decomposition, however CPU plugin implementation is expected to work faster in this particular case.**